Offshore financial centre: Insurance

 A number of offshore jurisdictions promote the incorporation of captive insurance companies within the jurisdiction to allow the sponsor to manage risk.
 In more sophisticated offshore insurance markets, onshore insurance companies can also establish an offshore subsidiary in the jurisdiction to reinsure certain risks underwritten by the onshore parent, and thereby reduce overall reserve and capital requirements.
 Onshore reinsurance companies may also incorporate an offshore subsidiary to reinsure catastrophic risks.

-Bermuda's insurance and re-insurance market is now the third largest in the world.
+Bermuda's insurance and reinsurance market is now the third largest in the world.
 There are also signs the primary insurance market is becoming increasingly focused upon Bermuda; in September 2006 Hiscox PLC, the FTSE 250 insurance company announced that it planned to relocate to Bermuda citing tax and regulatory advantages.

 Collective investment vehicles

 Many offshore jurisdictions specialise in the formation of collective investment schemes, or mutual funds.
 The market leader is the Cayman Islands.

 At year-end 2020, there were 24,591 funds registered with the Cayman Islands Monetary Authority (CIMA), including 583 Limited Investor Funds and 12,695 Private Funds.
 Total ending net asset value (NAV) increased to US$4.967 trillion from US$4.229 trillion in 2019 - excluding Limited Investor and Private Funds.
 At year-end 2020, total ending NAV for Limited Investor Funds submitting a FAR was US$107 billion and US$2.475 trillion for Private Funds.
-Worldwide there were 126,457 regulated open-ended funds with total net assets of US$63.1 trillion; 9,027 mutual funds with ending NAV of US$29.3 trillion in the United States and 57,753 funds with ending NAV of US$21.8 trillion in Europe.
+Worldwide there were 126,457 regulated open-ended funds with total net assets of US$63.1 trillion; 9,027 mutual funds with an ending NAV of US$29.3 trillion in the United States and 57,753 funds with an ending NAV of US$21.8 trillion in Europe.

-But the greater appeal of offshore jurisdictions to form mutual funds is usually in the regulatory considerations.
+However the greater appeal of offshore jurisdictions to form mutual funds is usually in the regulatory considerations.
 As offshore jurisdictions do not tend to cater to small retail investors, they tend to impose fewer if any restrictions on what investment strategy the mutual funds may pursue and no limitations on the amount of leverage which mutual funds can employ in their investment strategy.
 Many offshore jurisdictions (Bermuda, British Virgin Islands, Cayman Islands and Guernsey) allow promoters to incorporate segregated portfolio companies (or SPCs) for use as mutual funds; the complexity of incorporating a similar corporate vehicle onshore alongside other onshore company regimes has resulted in sophisticated investor clients preferring the simplicity of offshore incorporated funds.

 Banking

 Traditionally, a number of offshore jurisdictions offered banking licences to institutions with relatively little scrutiny.
 International initiatives have largely stopped this practice, and very few offshore financial centres will now issue licences to offshore banks that do not already hold a banking licence in a major onshore jurisdiction.
-The most recent reliable figures for offshore banks indicates that the Cayman Islands has 285 licensed banks, the Bahamas has 301.
-By contrast, the British Virgin Islands only has seven licensed banks, most of which are retail banks serving the local and regional markets.
+The most recent reliable figures for offshore banks indicate that the Cayman Islands has 285 licensed banks, the Bahamas has 301.
+By contrast, the British Virgin Islands only has seven licensed offshore banks.